wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-define/includes/landscape-evolving.md

 Microsoft 365 Defender suite protects:

 - Endpoints with Microsoft Defender for Endpoint - Microsoft Defender for Endpoint is a unified endpoint platform for preventative protection, post-breach detection, automated investigation, and response.
-- Email and collaboration with Microsoft Defender for Office 365 - Microsoft Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs) and collaboration tools.
+- Email and collaboration with Microsoft Defender for Office 365 - Microsoft Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.
 - Identities with Microsoft Defender for Identity and Azure Active Directory (AD) Identity Protection - Microsoft Defender for Identity uses Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
 - Applications with Microsoft Cloud App security - Microsoft Cloud App security is a comprehensive cross-SaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps.